Applicability of hybrid planar films of biaxial nematics for in-plane switching:A detailed Monte Carlo study: Results and Discussion

-Because of its simplicity and stable structures, we examined the effect of varying the thickness $'\textit{d}'$ in the Type - A film, ($\textit{d}$ = 6, 8, 10, 12 lattice units), while retaining the same lateral dimensions, and anchoring strengths at the two substrates.
-Fig.~\ref{fig:11} shows this effect on the specific heat $C_{V}$ and Figs.~\ref{fig:12a} and \ref{fig:12b} depict the consequent changes in $R^{2}_{00}$, $R^{2}_{22}$, $R^{2}_{02}$ and $R^{2}_{20}$, respectively.
+We examined the effect of varying the thickness $'\textit{d}'$ in both films, ($\textit{d}$ = 6, 8, 10, 12 lattice units), while retaining the same lateral dimensions, and strong anchoring conditions at the two substrates.
+Figs.~\ref{fig:11} and \ref{fig:12} show this effect on the specific heat $C_{v}$ and the order parameters $R^{2}_{00}$, $R^{2}_{22}$, $R^{2}_{02}$ and $R^{2}_{20}$ in the Type-A film, while Figs.~\ref{fig:13} and \ref{fig:14} depict the variations for a Type-B film, respectively.

-It is observed that the specific heat profiles become sharper as the thickness increases (size effect).
-The uniaxial order parameter $R^{2}_{00}$ increases marginally in the uniaxial phase as the thickness increases, retaining its bent director structure for all thickness.
+\subparagraph*{\textit{Type-A film}} It is observed from Fig.\ref{fig:11} that the specific heat profiles of the Type-A film become sharper as the thickness increases (size effect).
+The order parameter variations shown in Fig.\ref{fig:12} show that the uniaxial order parameter $R^{2}_{00}$ increases marginally in the uniaxial phase as the thickness increases, retaining its bent director structure for all thicknesses.
 The biaxial order $R^{2}_{22}$ shows a slight decrease as the thickness increases and shows a marked increase in the temperature of the nematic phase itself for a thinner film ($d$=6).
-The $R^{2}_{02}$ and $R^{2}_{20}$ values decrease as the thickness increases (size effect).
-These observations indicate that the gross features of director structures in Type - A film are relatively insensitive to the film thickness, alluding to some degree of flexibility in its design.
+The $R^{2}_{02}$ and $R^{2}_{20}$ values decrease as the thickness increases.
+These observations indicate that the gross features of director structures in Type-A film are relatively insensitive to the film thickness, alluding to some degree of flexibility in its design.